 When You See Damage

-The termites in our area are subterranean termites.
+The termites in our area are subterranean.
 These insects rarely appear outside of their tunnels, and if they do, it is only for a brief time.
 One reason they stay inside their tunnels is that they get dehydrated easily.
 We're going to bring this fact up a few more times as we move through this article.
-If you see damaged wood, it is likely that you're dealing with carpenter ants because subterranean termites will do the vast majority of their damage to the inside of wood.
+If you see damaged wood, you're likely dealing with carpenter ants because subterranean termites will do the vast majority of their damage to the inside of wood.
 The exception is wood that is touching the soil or wood that is in a damp location.

 When You See Mud

 If you find wood damaged near the soil or in a damp location, you can tell which of these two insects is doing the damage.
 Subterranean termites will bring soil up into their tunnels and use a mixture of soil and saliva to keep themselves encased.
 Carpenter ants don't do this.
 So, when you find damaged wood or expose tunnels inside the wood, the presence of mud will let you know you've uncovered subterranean termites.
 The tunnels created by carpenter ants are smooth.